Paris wants a 'Princess Diana Square' at site of her death

 PARIS (AP) — Paris City Hall wants to name a small plaza after Princess Diana, at the site of the 1997 car crash that killed the cherished British royal.

-The site already holds a golden flame-shaped monument in her honor, adjacent to the Alma Tunnel where the accident occurred.
+The site is adjacent to the Alma Tunnel where the accident occurred.

 The plaza is currently named after opera singer Maria Callas.
 A city hall official said Thursday that the city council will vote next month on a measure to rename it after Diana.
 The city noted that Callas already has a nearby avenue named after her, and that the city wants to honor Diana for her humanitarian work.